Forecasting and Manipulating the Forecasts of Others: General Theory

 The unresolved kernel $\widetilde X^i$ is determined algebraically from $F^i$ by~\eqref{eq:Xtilde_from_F}; the filtering kernel $F^i$ is the unique solution of the forward evolution system~\eqref{eq:F_evolution}--\eqref{eq:F_boundary} (Definition~\ref{def:filtering_kernel_system}). \end{thm}

-\begin{rem}[Regression interpretation and scale separation] Discretizing time, each observation increment is affine in the noise increments $\Delta W_{1:k}$, so by joint Gaussianity the conditional mean $\E[\Delta W_{1:k}\mid\Delta Y^i_{1:k}]$ is a deterministic linear projection; each layer of ``beliefs about beliefs'' is a further deterministic composition of projections, which is why the regress closes.
-The decomposition in part~(i) reflects a scale separation: the direct component $\Pi^i\,dW_u$ is $O(1)$ (player~$i$ observes their own noise contemporaneously), while the indirect component captures drift-based inference about unobserved shocks at scale $O(dt)$. \end{rem}

-\paragraph{Best-response closure and information wedges.} When opponents use noise-state linear strategies, a player's best response over the full admissible $L^2$ class remains noise-state linear; the maximum principle yields a closed backward system of deterministic adjoint kernels including the information wedge $\mathcal{V}^i(t)$ that prices bilateral belief manipulation.
+\paragraph{Best-response closure and information wedges.} When opponents use noise-state linear strategies, a player's best response over the full admissible $L^2$ class remains noise-state linear.
+The maximum principle yields deterministic adjoint kernels and the information wedge $\mathcal{V}^i(t)$.

 \begin{thm}[Multiplayer belief-adjoint kernels and information wedges] Fix a player $i$ and suppose each opponent $k\neq i$ uses a noise-state linear strategy with deterministic impulse-response maps, which pins down a deterministic forward environment (state impulse response $X(\cdot,\cdot)$, filtering objects $(P^k,\widetilde X^k,F^k)$, and policy kernels $D^k$).

-\textbf{Structure.} All objects below are linear processes (Definition~\ref{def:linear_process}): deterministic mean plus a stochastic integral against~$W$ with deterministic kernel.
-The single-agent costate acquires an additional coupling term: player~$i$'s action shifts the state, which shifts opponent~$k$'s signal, posterior, and action, feeding back into the state.
-This channel introduces \emph{belief-adjoint} processes $H^{k,i}_t(u)$ that track the shadow value of perturbing opponent~$k$'s noise-state estimate.
+There exist linear processes $H^{X,i}_t$ and $H^{k,i}_t(u)$, $k\neq i$, such that the following system holds.
+For each opponent $k\neq i$, define